 By default, only the exit statuses of the test scripts are considered when determining the testsuite outcome.
-But Automake allows also the use of more complex test protocols, either standard (see Section 15.4 [Using the TAP test protocol], page 111) or custom (see Section 15.3 [Custom Test Drivers], page 107).
+But Automake allows also the use of more complex test protocols, either standard (see Section 15.4 [Using the TAP test protocol], page 112) or custom (see Section 15.3 [Custom Test Drivers], page 108).
 Note that you can enable such protocols only when the parallel harness is used: they won't work with the serial test harness.
-In the rest of this section we are going to concentrate mostly on protocol-less tests, since we'll have later a whole section devoted to the use of test protocols (again, see Section 15.3 [Custom Test Drivers], page 107).
+In the rest of this section we are going to concentrate mostly on protocol-less tests, since we cover test protocols in a later section (again, see Section 15.3 [Custom Test Drivers], page 108).